- Home

 Some foods can leave us feeling uncomfortable in the evening.

-For example, spicy foods are best to avoid at dinner time – especially if you’re going to be lying down soon after eating because they can cause heartburn.
+For example, spicy foods are best avoided at dinner time – especially if you’re going to be lying down soon after eating because they can cause heartburn.
 Equally, greasy, fatty foods like burgers, sausages, and pizza are trickier to digest and can disrupt sleep.

 Pre-bedtime snacks to improve sleep quality

-There are various strategies used to promote good sleep – like journaling and limiting screen time.
+Various strategies can help promote good sleep, like journaling and limiting screen time.
 However, what we eat before bed can also have an impact.

-Below are some of the best pre-bedtime snack options…
+Below are some of our favourite pre-bedtime snack options…

 Almonds

-Research suggests that almonds may help to boost sleep quality because they’re a good source of melatonin.
+Research suggests that almonds may help boost sleep quality because they’re a good source of melatonin.

-Plus, almonds are rich in magnesium (one ounce provides 19% of the daily requirement), which can improve sleep – especially in people with insomnia.
-Experts believe that magnesium’s role in improving sleep is related to its ability to reduce inflammation and cortisol levels, which are known to disrupt sleep.
+Plus, almonds are rich in magnesium (one ounce provides 19% of the daily requirement), which can improve sleep – especially for people with insomnia.
+Experts believe that magnesium’s role in improving sleep is related to its ability to reduce inflammation and cortisol levels, which are both known to disrupt sleep.

 Chamomile tea

 There’s evidence to suggest that drinking chamomile tea can reduce anxiety and depression – two conditions often linked with insomnia.
-Chamomile tea also contains the antioxidant apigenin, which binds to receptors and increases tiredness.
+Chamomile tea also contains the antioxidant apigenin, which can increase feelings of tiredness.

 For example, in this study, adults who consumed 270g of chamomile extract for 28 days fell asleep 15 minutes faster and woke up less during the night compared to those who didn’t consume it.